esperando370/vramirezc_website/curriculum.md

 ●	Panelist - "Decolonizing Evolution".
 Evolution 2021.
 June 16, 2021.

+●	Speaker - "Dominance of English language as a barrier for science".
+ComSciCon en Español 2021.
+June 13, 2021.

 ●	Panelist - "What are the main barriers to succeed in brain research in Latin America?".
 ALBA Network.
 February 24, 2021.

 ●	Panelist - "Science for all: why and how to do science communication".
 Club Eco-Evo Latin America.
 April 26, 2021.